 The final self-organization of our expanding, unstable, droplet is a state in which there is no more boundary change.
 Might self-organization allow us to eventually capture this state of bliss?
 I do not believe so.
 This is a final, unchanging state worse than one with no boundaries, because it damps down error changes that might create new boundaries and transmit information and action.
 The only hope here is to explore the existence of error.
 If statistical error is a part of our physical universe, then change boundaries can always exist (maybe even one of bliss).

 Can one person choosing to experience bliss in their lifetime create a climate in the population for such an experience?
 Maybe not directly, but let’s consider the Ten Commandments, a compilation of thou-shalt-not constraints.
 Do we need to analytically get into every detail of thou shalt and thou shalt not?
 From my experience, I don’t think so.
-When an individual is in the right place, perhaps this intuitive state of mind, of bliss, then only right action can follow.
-This might be K’s state of freedom, a state without thou-shalt-nots of some authority figure, but a state of experience from within that effortlessly guides us to proper action (action which reinforces the blissful state in us and in others).
+When an individual is in the right place, perhaps this intuitive state of mind, of bliss, then only right action can follow (The First Commandment, Thou shalt have no other gods before me, might refer to God’s functioning (our innocent universe coming alive in intuition)).
+This might be K’s state of freedom, a state without thou-shalt-nots of some authority figure, but a state of experience from within that effortlessly guides us to proper action (action which reinforces the blissful state within us and others).